YaelBenShalom/Recycler-Baxter/README.md

 ## ME495: Embedded Systems Final Project (Fall 2020)

 ## Group Members:
+- Chris Aretakis
 - Jake Ketchum
+- Yael Ben Shalom
 - Kailey Smith
-- Yael Ben Shalom
 - Mingqing Yuan
-- Chris Aretakis

 ## Project Overview
 In this project, we programmed a Rethink Baxter robot to sort bottles and cans located in front of it, and drop them into separate recycle bins.
 We used computer vision to detect and locate a couple of randomly placed bottles and cans, and used MoveIt to control the robot.

+A Google sLides Presentation Summarizing the project can also be viewed [here](https://docs.google.com/presentation/d/1T56hbLROX8WcPCFQQ3-daPc4Sb6g7DFvq7fUSDCqaT0/edit?usp=sharing)

-The Baxter in action:
+The Baxter Robot (Scott's Bot) in action:

 ![Sorting](https://github.com/ME495-EmbeddedSystems/final-project-scott-s-bot-for-tots/blob/master/videos/Baxter_sorting.gif)